University of Illinois College of Law, Urbana-Champaign J.D. magna cum laude

 University of Illinois, Urbana-Champaign B.S.
 Computer Science

 Joe is a registered patent attorney and prior to joining the Firm, Joe served clients in law firms in Chicago.
 Prior to becoming a lawyer, he was a member of the technical staff at Bell Labs where he designed and wrote software relating to the telecommunications industry.
+Joe is also an Adjunct Professor at the University of Illinois at Chicago School of Law where he teaches a class on trade secret law.

 Joe received his J.D. from the University of Illinois College of Law.
 During law school, Joe was the Internet Editor for the Law Review and the Journal of Law, Technology, and Policy.
 Joe holds a master’s degree in electrical engineering and computer science from the University of Illinois at Chicago and a bachelor’s degree in computer science from the University of Illinois at Urbana-Champaign.